Croatia Bike Tour

 Villetta Phasiana, Fazana

 This morning you will have a short visit to the seaside Roman city of Pula, including its most impressive Amphitheatre which dates from 100AD.
 You’ll then return to Ljubljana (about 2 ½ hours away) by van, arriving before noon.
+If you prefer to linger in Pula and explore more of the Dalmatian coast you can coordinate international flights to destinations throughout Europe or ferries to ports along the Adriatic.
 B

 All details and pricing are subject to change without notice.